-Wounded South Carolina deputy remains in critical condition
+South Carolina deputy wounded in shootout dies

 Tolson says those two officers along with Doty were SWAT team members ambushed by 47-year-old Christian McCall on Tuesday.

 The sheriff says York County Sgt.
 Randy Clinton is awaiting surgery.

-Tolson says police shot Clinton a few hours before the ambush.
 His condition hasn't been released.